adam-fraga/Anago/Readme.md

 }
 ```

-## Roadmap

-- [x] Add Postgres database support
-- [x] Finalize Dockerfile for Prod support
-- [ ] Add "components" document to easily copy & paste sections of the readme
-- [ ] Multi-language Support

-## Fix list

-1. ADD POSTGRES DB SUPPORT TO THE DOCKERFILE
-2. ADD PRODUCTION BUILD STEP TO THE DOCKERFILE.PROD
-3. FINALIZE THE README TO INCLUDE ALL THE STEPS TO RUN THE PROJECT
-4. ADD NVM SUPPORT FOR DOCKER DEV CONTAINER

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>